mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 View tests in the browser
 =========================

-You can watch your tests being run in an automated browser by visiting the following URL: ``https://mautic.ddev.site:7900/``.
+You can watch your tests run in an automated browser by visiting the following URL: ``https://mautic.ddev.site:7900/``.

 ``noVNC`` Access: